 Manual check of crop health is probably one of the least resource-efficient options today.
 At the same time, that’s also one of the most prominent use cases of GIS in agriculture!

 With the help of satellites and input information, farmers can get a better idea of the crop growing progress based on the humidity, air temperature, weather conditions, and others.
 Moreover, it is an excellent chance to learn which areas require more attention and provide insights on how to properly treat them.

 Apart from the crops, GIS solutions for agriculture can be similarly used in the animal farming sector.
-With this software, farmers can easily monitor animal health, fertility, and nutrition within a single app on their device.
+With geographic information system software, farmers can easily monitor animal health, fertility, and nutrition within a single app on their device.

 Convenient data visualization enables effortless tracking of the key parameters of each animal, alarming about the changes and even preventing the wolf-cattle encounters!

 The invasion of harmful insects and pests, or infestation, does heavy damage to agriculture.
 The AI-powered GIS technologies help to accurately and timely prevent these issues.

 This technology improves through consistent training and analysis, helping to effectively discover, localize and eliminate the infected crops or animals.

 The larger areas you operate with, the more attention they require.
 Ensuring that each crop gets enough water is an extremely challenging task, which in fact can result in good yields.

 In the modern GIS for agriculture, aircraft and satellites take a high-resolution picture of crops, allowing AI algorithms to calculate the water stress in each crop and spot visual patterns behind water shortages.
 Combine those images with water delivery system maps and you’ll easily get the perfect irrigation scheme for any area.